ebabel-games/magicalhex/README.md

 ### Currently being developed
 * 2.1.0
-    - Raise the trees, half the trunk is hidden.
     - Navigating the player needs to go up or down with raycaster based on ground.
     - Populating the zone areas need to take ground noise into account.
     - Noise of ground with vertices height needs to be persisted.
-    - Added linting.

 ### Future versions
 * Backlog